webpro255/it-support-scripts/README.md

 # it-support-scripts
 A collection of Python and Bash scripts for various IT support tasks, including monitoring, user management, and more.

-Several scripts in this repository use positional parameters to accept arguments.
-Positional parameters are placeholders in the script that are replaced by actual values provided when the script is executed.
-This allows the scripts to be flexible and reusable for different inputs.

  **Clone the repository:**
    ```bash
    git clone https://github.com/webpro255/it-support-scripts.git